-This popular park is owned and maintained by Parks Canada.
+This section of the property is owned and maintained by Parks Canada.
+The natural heritage features on the property include a variety of species as well as a diverse woodlot which includes Carolinian Forest species.
 Due to vandalism and repeated damage to the grounds, vehicular access to the park is now restricted while foot and bike access are encouraged.